iterative/vscode-dvc/CONTRIBUTING.md

 It is not an exhaustive showcase of DVC's features, so testers are encouraged to try other DVC repositories -- especially real-world cases!

-- Go to the `demo/` directory of this repo.

-- Install [Yarn](https://yarnpkg.com/) if needed, and run `yarn install` to set up the project.
+- Install [Yarn](https://yarnpkg.com/) if needed.
+Go to the `demo/` directory of this repo (`cd demo`) and run `yarn install` to set up the project.

 - Go back to the root of this repo (`cd ..`) and run `yarn setup:venv` to set up a Python virtual environment in the demo project (in `demo/.env`).

   > Go to `demo/` if you want to use DVC from command line (terminal).

-- Pull the project data with the extension (DVC panel in the Source Code view) or with `dvc pull` from command line.
+- Pull the project data with the extension (**DVC panel** in the _Source Code_ view) or with `.env/bin/dvc pull` from command line.

-- In order to run experiments in the demo project, the virtual env should be loaded.
-This will happen automatically if the Microsoft [Python extension] is installed and setup to use the demo's virtual env, or you can set it up manually with the `dvc.dvcPath` setting (see [Configuration]).
+- In order to run experiments in the demo project (from the **DVC View**), the virtual env should be loaded.
+This will happen automatically if the Microsoft [Python extension] is installed and setup to use it.
+Or you can set it up manually with the `dvc.dvcPath` setting (see [Configuration]).

 [dvc-checkpoints-mnist]: